Everything you need to know before you sprint with Colab.

 We’ll nudge you when it matters, but this only works if you’re responsive and honest about where you’re stuck.

-• We help you build proof that hiring managers and founders actually react to.
+- We help you build proof of work that hiring managers actually respond to.

-• We put you in rooms and conversations where that proof matters.
+- We put you in rooms with builders, operators, and founders where that work gets seen.

-• When we refer you, it’s because we’ve seen your work under pressure, not because your resume looks nice.
+- When we refer someone, it’s because we’ve seen them execute under pressure.

-You’re not buying a promise of a job.
-You’re buying an environment where it’s much harder to be ignored.
+You're not buying a job promise.
+You're buying an environment where it's much harder to be ignored.

 Small, serious groups.
 You’ll see people share drafts, PRs, outreach, and get feedback in real time - not just polished LinkedIn screenshots.
 There are people from different cohorts with whom you can build, collaborate, and work on projects together.